AntonioRosolia/FLowerRecognition/README.md

 This dataset can be found on https://www.kaggle.com/alxmamaev/flowers-recognition

 Objectives
 The aim of this project is to classify a photo of a plant to the correct plant species.
-The image classification is done using Deep Learning.
+The image classification is done using Deep Learning (Keras).

 Approach
 In this project Keras is used to build a convolutional neural network for image classification.